redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 Part 2 of the video tutorial picks up here:

+> **Ancient Content Notice**
+>
+> These videos were recorded with an earlier version of Redwood and many commands are now out-of-date.
+If you really want to build the blog app you'll need to follow along with the text which we keep up-to-date with the latest releases.

 <div class="relative pb-9/16">
   <iframe class="absolute inset-0 w-full h-full" src="https://www.youtube.com/embed/SP5vbsWf5Yg?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture; modestbranding; showinfo=0" allowfullscreen></iframe>
 </div>